Skip to main content

 Remove text between parentheses with User Defined Function

-The above formula works well for removing text from one pair of parentheses, if you need to remove the texts from multiple pair of parentheses within the text strings, the formula will not work correctly.
+The above formula works well for removing text from one pair of parentheses.
+However, if you need to remove text from multiple pairs of parentheses within the text strings, the formula will not work correctly.
 Here, I will create a simple User Defined Function to solve this task.

 VBA code: Remove text between parentheses